mrfdev/CMI/Resources/FAQ/cmi-library.md

 It's a plugin helper that can deal with frequently used phrases, hex colors, etc. that other zrips plugins can use.
 This adds consistancy among the various plugins.

+You can see the CMI Lib page here: <https://www.zrips.net/cmilib/>
+You can find the CMI LIb download here: <https://www.spigotmc.org/resources/cmilib.87610/>

 ## Which plugins use this?

 It's mainly for the CMI version 9 plugin, but here's the full list.

-- CMI version 9.0.0.0
+- CMI version 9.0.0.1
 - Selection Visualizer version 3.0.4.0
-- TryMe version 7.0.0.0
+- TryMe version 7.0.0.1
 - Mob Farm Manager version 2.0.0.0
 - Residence version 5.0.0.0
+- Jobs-Reborn version 5.0.0.0
+- BottledExp version 3.0.0.0

-These currently support Spigot 1.17, and require the CMI Lib version 1.0.2.0 or newer to properly operate.
+These currently support Spigot 1.17, and require the CMI Lib version 1.0.2.2 or newer to properly operate.

 ## How do I get it?